-Stockey Centre and Tower Hill Museum / gardens are important assets that will require ongoing communication and cooperation to maximize resources for residents and visitors
+Stockey Centre and Museum on Tower Hill and the Tower Hill Heritage Garden are important assets that will require ongoing communication and cooperation to maximize resources for residents and visitors

 Outdoor skating

 There's been a trend in recent years towards outdoor skating rinks, where individuals can skate along frozen rivers, lakes and through trails.
 Examples of these rinks are Rideau Canal, IceWay in Edmonton, Red River Mutual Trail in Winnipeg, and Valens Lake in Hamilton (Culture Trip).
 Valens Lake Conservation Area has created 425 metre new skating trail out of a campground road.
 It takes skaters on a journey through cedar, spruce and pine forest at the campground.
 It is an adventurous outdoor activity for the whole family but subject to cold weather to maintain ice conditions or invest in expensive refrigeration systems or other types of artificial ice plants.
 Some communities have invested in artificial outdoor plants ("GLICE") to meet growing demand for this recreation experience.